 Q: Will I survive the college admissions process?

 A: Absolutely!
-A strong college search begins with self-reflection and, despite the many challenges that come with the COVID-19 pandemic, these are questions you can explore from home.
+A strong college search begins with self-reflection.
 Ask yourself a few simple questions:

 - How do I learn and interact?
 How important will interaction with classmates and professors be for me?

 - Do I envision doing research in college?
 What about internships?
 And study abroad?

 - Do I prefer more urban, suburban or rural locations; north, south, east, west?